yiyang92/vae_captioning/README.md

 Note: train/validation split can be changed simply by setting gen_val_captions parameter.
 Default is set to 4000 so we will have ~120000 in training set.

-Note2: I had some struggles with current CNN fine-tune implementation, it seems doesnt train good.
-You will need to launch preprocess.py script first to obtain images hdf5 file.
-It is done for speed up image loading during actual training.
+Note2: You will need to launch preprocess.py script first to obtain images hdf5 file.
+It is done for speed up image loading during fine-tuning the model.

 ### Parameters
 Parameters can be set directly in in utils/parameters.py file.